amitruck-ltd/docs/source/includes/_authentication.md

 }
 ```

-On a preffered client navigate to the Register request with url [https://dev.api.amitruck.co/v2/auth/user/register/](https://dev.api.amitruck.co/v2/auth/user/register/).
+On a preffered client navigate to the Register endpoint with url [https://dev.api.amitruck.co/v2/auth/user/register/](https://dev.api.amitruck.co/v2/auth/user/register/).
 The following are the request and response payload in JSON format.

 Item | Value
 ---------- | -------